-Epidemics are as old as civilization and classical Ayurveda recognized their recurrent, society-wide impact under the concept of Janapadodhwamsa-the "destruction of communities."
-Ayurveda, through the classical concept of Janapadodhwamsa described in the Caraka Saṃhitā (VimānaSthāna), 1 recognizes epidemics as large-scale afflictions caused by the vitiation of air (Vāyu), water (Jala), land (Deśa) and season/time (Kāla).
-This framework emphasizes population-wide vulnerability, transcending individual constitution (Prakṛutī) or habits.
+The idea of Janapadodhwamsa or the "destruction of communities," in traditional Ayurveda acknowledged the recurring, widespread effects of epidemics, which date back to the dawn of civilization.
+Ayurveda, through the classical concept of Janapadodhwamsa described in the Caraka Saṃhitā (VimānaSthāna),1 recognizes epidemics as large-scale afflictions caused by the vitiation of air (Vāyu), water (Jala), land (Deśa) and season/time (Kāla).
+This framework emphasizes population-wide vulnerability, transcending individual constitution (Prakṛuti) or habits.
 This not only explains the occurrence of epidemics but also provides preventive and promotive strategies relevant to modern times.

-Keywords: Ayurveda, Janapadodhwamsa, COVID-19, Rasāyana
+Keywords: COVID-19, Ayurveda, Janapadodhwamsa, Rasāyana